RockLib/RockLib.Logging/docs/DI.md

 ```

 #### AddLogProvider\<TLogProvider\> extension method
 Adds an `ILogProvider` of type `TLogProvider` to the logger.
-The `TLogProvider` is instantiated with constructor arguments directlry and/or from an `IServiceProvider`.
+The `TLogProvider` is instantiated with constructor arguments directly and/or from an `IServiceProvider`.

 | Parameter  | Type              | Description                                                                                    |
 |:-----------|:------------------|:-----------------------------------------------------------------------------------------------|